Fan presence for Mariners’ opening day a cause for joy, and another step toward end of COVID-19 pandemic

 But since that fateful day precisely one year ago, when sports so abruptly shut down because of the novel coronavirus, the ability to gather in venues for the purpose of viewing finely skilled pro athletes has disappeared.
 Oh, we can still watch on television, but it’s not quite the same — vicariousness once removed.

 Now, however, an end is in sight.
-Mind you, the shuttering of stadiums has been far from the worst byproduct of the ravages of COVID-19, paling in comparison to the genuine human suffering.
+Mind you, the shuttering of stadiums has been far from the worst byproduct of the ravages of the coronavirus, paling in comparison to the genuine human suffering.
 But there is a great solace and comfort in the gradual return to normalcy that, hopefully, is creaking into place.

 On Thursday, one giant manifestation of that normalcy occurred with Gov. Jay Inslee’s announcement that up to 25 percent capacity will be allowed at live sporting events in Washington.
 This ruling will soon impact the Sounders and OL Reign, but most immediately, it means that opening day for the Mariners — always regarded as something of an annual civic holiday — will take place with fans in the stands at T-Mobile Park on April 1.